solbjorg/oberon-riscv-emu/README.md

-# Oberon RISC Emulator
+# Oberon RISC-V Emulator
+Most of this readme is similar to the one in pdewacht's [RISC emulator](https://github.com/pdewacht/oberon-risc-emu/).

-This is an emulator for the Oberon RISC machine.
-For more information, [see Niklaus Wirth's site](https://www.inf.ethz.ch/personal/wirth/).
+This is an emulator for Oberon running on RV32IM.
+For more information on Project Oberon, [see Niklaus Wirth's site](https://www.inf.ethz.ch/personal/wirth/).
 For newcomers to the Oberon family of operating systems, the document [Using Oberon] in the [Project Oberon section] is a must-read.